UtkarshSinghChouhan/Crypto_Coin_Web_App/README.md

 - Chart.js

 ## 📊 Usage

 Once the application is running, you can:

-  View real-time information about various cryptocurrencies.
+-View real-time information about various cryptocurrencies.
-  Explore changes in the value of a particular coin represented in graphs.
+-Explore changes in the value of a particular coin represented in graphs.
-  Customize and interact with the user-friendly interface.
+-Customize and interact with the user-friendly interface.

 ## 🙏 Credits
-  Developed by Utkarsh Singh Chouhan
+-Developed by Utkarsh Singh Chouhan

 ## 📥 Installation